TadaaLiia/Catan/README.md

 ## Implementation in Python
 ### Class CatanMap
-Pepresentation and generation of the board
+Representation and generation of the board
 - **Adjacency**
 	- Matrix(36x36): adjacent tiles to represent map
 	- *generateAdjacency()* to generate Adjacency